bfeif/personal-website/content/posts/geospatial-indexing-explained.md

 #### Getting Started with S2

 Google's S2 is written in C++, and can be found as [a repository in Google's Github](https://github.com/google/s2geometry?tab=readme-ov-file).
-Enabling the Python interface for this package is possible, but requires some non-trivial setup.
+Enabling the Python interface for this package is possible, however it requires some non-trivial setup.
 Alternatively, S2 also has ports to [Kotlin](https://github.com/Enovea/s2-geometry-kotlin), [Java](https://github.com/google/s2-geometry-library-java), and [Golang](https://github.com/golang/geo), and there also exists an [open-source Python implementation of S2 on Github not written by Google](https://github.com/aaliddell/s2cell).

-### H3
+### 3. H3

 Last, and certainly not least, Uber's H3.
 The most recently published geospatial indexing tool of these three (published in 2018), H3 has two further key innovations that have made it a very popular tool in data science: (1) the use of hexagons in place of squares, and (2) the use of an icosahedron projection onto Earth \[6\].